“We caught her exactly at the time we had to. If we had waited one more day, potentially she would have died in her sleep.”

 Kathy Zickert, an Atlanta attorney, is one of the nine celebrity dancers competing on April 20.
 She’ll be dancing with Desiree Nathanson, Interfusion Fitness founder and EDIN board member.

-“I think (eating disorders) have gotten to the point where it’s kind of scary,” Nathanson said.
+“I think (fitness) has gotten to the point where it’s kind of scary,” Nathanson said.
 “My focus is more on fun and making sure Kathy has a fun time while she’s up there and feels good doing what she’s doing.”

 Last year, Nathanson danced with one of the biggest-name celebrities the event has ever had participate: Evander Holyfield.
 Last year’s competition was the most successful yet for EDIN.